 Helps reach pleasurable orgasms and increases intimacy.

-How Does VSense Work?
+How Does VSENSE® Work?

-Experiencing vaginal dryness, pain during intercourse and decreased interest in sex are not normal symptoms and can be treated.
+Experiencing vaginal dryness, pain during intercourse, and decreased interest in sex are not normal symptoms and can be treated.
 VSENSE® is clinically tested to be the only all-natural intimate gel sold in the Philippines that can stimulate the vaginal lubricating cell, making it more pleasurable for women during intercourse.

-Who can use VSENSE®?
+Who Can Use VSENSE®?

 Pre-menopausal women – Around 17% of women aged 18 to 35 experience problems of dryness in their intimate area during intercourse, even before the onset of menopause.
 There’s also lower testosterone levels during this period, which results in low libido.
-Women suffering from vaginal dryness and low libido may try VSense.
+Women suffering from vaginal dryness and low libido may try VSENSE® .

 Post-menopausal women – Estrogen levels drop after menopause.
-This leads to thinning of tissues around the vagina and a reduction in the number of mucous-producing glands.
+This leads to thinning of the tissues around the vagina and a reduction in the number of mucous-producing glands.
 This again causes vaginal dryness.

-Women who want to spice up their sex life – VSense can help in making sexual intercourse more pleasurable and increase intimacy between partners.
+Women who want to spice up their sex life – VSENSE® can help in making sexual intercourse more pleasurable and increases intimacy between partners.

-How To Use?
+How to Use?

-Apply 3-5 grams of VSense gel to the clitoris and labia majora and massage gently.
+Apply 3-5 grams of VSENSE® gel to the clitoris and labia majora, and massage gently.

 FOR BEST RESULTS – A daily application for 4 weeks is recommended.

-What is the difference between lubricant and VSense?
+What is the Difference Between Lubricant and VSENSE® ?

 Most lubricants are composed of synthetic, even toxic, compounds like parabens, silicone, petroleum, phenoxyethanol, glycerin, and other chemicals that may cause negative side effects and create more unpleasant reactions and irritation to your genital area.
 Lubricants are not recommended for women who experience FSD symptoms as it might add discomfort rather than pleasure.

 Unlike lubricants, VSENSE® has a pH level of 6.0 and is extensively tested to treat and relieve FSD symptoms.
-It is comprised of natural ingredients that prevents dryness by restoring natural moisture in your intimate area without discomfort.
+It is comprised of natural ingredients that prevent dryness by restoring natural moisture in your intimate area without discomfort.
 It comes in a gel form and its main active ingredient is Visnadine, a natural ingredient that helps to increase blood supply rate, improving sensitivity for a faster reach in sexual arousal.